LucvZon/LoViMAB/README.md

 # Activate environment
 conda activate

-snakemake --snakefile workflow/snakefile.smk --cores 24
 ```

 # Setup configuration

-LoViMAB relies on **config/lovimab.yml** to find input fastq data, databases, references and more.
+LoViMAB relies on `config/lovimab.yml` to find input fastq data, databases, references and more.

 Key sections to adjust:

-- **Sample Configuration**: Choose a sample name and supply a path to its corresponding fastq.gz files.
+- `Sample Configuration`: Choose a sample name and supply a path to its corresponding fastq.gz files.
-- **External Database and Script Paths**: Set the diamond and checkv databases.
+- `External Database and Script Paths`: Set the diamond and checkv databases.
-- **Virus Selection**: Fill in a species name and its corresponding FASTA reference file.
+- `Virus Selection`: Fill in a species name and its corresponding FASTA reference file.

 Optional sections:

-- **Assembler Selection**: Turn assemblers on/off.
+- `Assembler Selection`: Turn assemblers on/off.
-- **General Parameters**: Adjust number of threads and specific tool parameters
+- `General Parameters`: Adjust number of threads and specific tool parameters

+**config/lovimab.yml**:
 ```
 # -------------------------------------------------------------------
 #          CONFIGURATION FOR TARGETED ASSEMBLY WORKFLOW